chef-boneyard/dotscaleworkshop/analytics/README.md

 4. In this directory, run `rake converge`

-Once the rake command has completed, you should be able to go to the [Chef Web UI](https://localhost:4443) and log in with username `analytics` and password `workshop`.
+Once the rake command has completed, you should be able to go to the [Chef Web UI](https://192.168.56.100) and log in with username `analytics` and password `workshop`.
-Once logged in, download a private key for your user by going to FIXME, then copy it to `.chef/analytics.pem` in this directory.
-Then download a new validator key from FIXME and copy it to `.chef/analytics-validator.pem`.
+Once logged in, download a private key for your user by going to [the user's profile page](https://192.168.56.100/organizations/analytics/users/analytics), selecting `reset key` then copy the text into `.chef/analytics.pem` in this directory.
+Then download a new validator key by going to [the organization management page](https://192.168.56.100/organizations/analytics), selecting `Reset Validation Key` and copy the text into `.chef/analytics-validator.pem`.

-You should now be able to successfully run `knife node list` and get an empty list back.
+You should now be able to successfully run `knife client list` and see `analytics-validator` as the response.